PyTables/PyTables/doc/source/usersguide/libref.rst

     Get a row or a range of rows from a table or nested column.

     If key argument is an integer, the corresponding nested type row is returned as a record of the current flavor.
-If key is a slice, the range of rows determined by it is returned as a record array of the current flavor.
+If key is a slice, the range of rows determined by it is returned as a structured array of the current flavor.

     Example of use::